klugekatze/taktik-tasks/README.md

 ## Motivation

 My primary development environment were vagrant based VirtualBox VM.
 It still nice, provide food shell experience and isolation, hovewer, VirtualBox is not compatible with Apple M1 chip.
 I tried many tools: self-made shell scripts, node with google zx library, Lando and others.
 Shell scripts quickly become a unmaintainable.
 Node scripts require installing dependencies if.
 The most successful is Lando.
-Hoverer, the number of custom cludges I had to put for Lando become too quickly too big.
+Hoverer, the number of custom kludges I had to put for Lando become too quickly too big.
 In addition, мery poor performance on mounted volumes mac os and the impossibility / high complexity of the configuration forced to look for other tools.
 From Lando I like an Idea of yaml config and tooling feature.

 ## Quick start